Jon Knudsen: International career

 Knudsen was included in the national team squad for the first time in 2007, for a UEFA Euro 2008 qualifying match against Malta.
 His next call-up came in the autumn of 2008 for a friendly match against Ireland.

 He made his international debut for Norway on 11 October 2008 in a 0–0 draw against Scotland.
 Keeping a clean sheet, he received praise for his play.
 National team manager Åge Hareide was "impressed", although he was uncertain whether Knudsen would keep his first-team place on a long-term view.
 Knudsen did retain his position as Norway first-choice goalkeeper for three years, until Knudsen got a fracture in his finger during training in March 2011, and lost the position as first-choice goalkeeper to Rune Jarstein.
 Knudsen's last international match was the friendly match against Poland in February 2011, and in total he was capped 20 times.

 Personal life

 Jon Knudsen lives at Høybråten in Oslo with his wife and children.
+His son, Magnus, is also a professional footballer.
 His sister Mari Knudsen also played international football for Norway, while his brother Atle Knudsen is a film and television director.
 After he stepped down from professional football in 2012 he was employed as a goalkeeper coach at the Norwegian College of Elite Sport.